« Tango Band Starter Kit | Main | Cocoa Tango Extravaganza »

 Just like in BsAs, the staff of the LPB have set aside several tables for dancers.
 If you're having dinner, tell the hostess and she'll give you a table near the action.
 If you're coming alone, buy yourself a drink at the bar and check out this radically over-simplified map.
 The tables in red are usually stocked with dancers.
 Dancers who are not having dinner usually congregate on stage right or by the grand staircase in the back.
 There is a bench between the 2 arches to the bar where dancers usually change their shoes: no need to use the restroom.

-(Random Factiod: in 1959, Bob Dylan lived in an apartment that is now part of the LPB.
+(Random Factoid: in 1959, Bob Dylan lived in an apartment that is now part of the LPB.
 The door to his apartment was recycled to become the door to the women's room.)

 The dancers at the LPB are generally nice folks.
-I've heard other dancers describe them as "cliquey".
 If you say "hi" or introduce yourself as a newcomer, you will be assured of a dance.
 Mandrágora is always happy to have new dancers at the LPB.
 If it's your first time, say "hi" to one of us at break.
-We'd be happy to introduce you to some of the nice folks you might enjoy dancing with (we can also point out the creepy guys that libel laws prevent us from naming on this website!)
+We'd be happy to introduce you to some of the nice folks you might enjoy dancing with

 We hope to see you soon!